ibrahim-mohd/PPIS-MDPharma/README.md

     search-output/
     ├── screening_summary.dat         # Summary of the screening results
-    ├── generate_and_screen.log       # Log file of the generation and screening process ├── n7/                           # Folder for pharmacophore with sites 7
+    ├── generate_and_screen.log       # Log file of the generation and screening process ├── n7/                           # directory for pharmacophore with sites 7
     │   ├── json/                     # JSON files of sub-pharmacophore that resulted in hits.
     │   │   ├── n7_1.json             # These files are ranked by their scores.
     │   │   ├── n7_12.json